cmccarry/Python-Programs/README.md

 # Python-Programs
 Programs written in Python

-Demonstrating understanding of advanced uses of classes, methods, and other built-in types in Python
+Demonstrating an understanding of advanced uses of classes, methods, and other built-in types in Python